If I Were a Boy: Commercial performance

 On November 2, 2008, "If I Were a Boy" was the highest debut of the week on the Australian Singles Chart, entering at number twelve.
 The song peaked at number three for three non-consecutive weeks during the same month.
-It was certified sextuple-platinum by the Australian Recording Industry Association (ARIA) for selling over 420,000 copies.
+It was certified 7× platinum by the Australian Recording Industry Association (ARIA) in 2023 for selling over 490,000 equivalent units.
 "If I Were a Boy" debuted at number eight in New Zealand on October 27, 2008, and peaked at number two for four non-consecutive weeks in November and December 2008.
-In its twelfth charting week, it was certified platinum after twelve weeks by the Recording Industry Association of New Zealand (RIANZ), representing shipment of 15,000 copies.
 The song debuted at number two on the UK Singles Chart, selling 64,554 downloads on November 15, 2008.
 The following week, it fell to number three with sales of 57,917 copies.
 On November 23, 2008, it rebounded to number one, selling 47,949 copies, becoming Beyoncé's fourth number-one single in the UK as a solo artist; it was her sixth including her career with Destiny's Child.
 "If I Were a Boy" remained in the top five until the end of 2008 and was the 16th highest-selling single of that year.
 The ballad was certified platinum by the British Phonographic Industry (BPI) for sales of over 600,000 copies.
 It was the 68th highest selling single of the 2000s in the UK, where it is Beyoncé's highest-selling single, with 746,000 sales as of November 2013, though it only comes in third (behind "Halo" and "Crazy in Love") once streaming data is included.